NicolasSalgadoa/compositing-and-matting-PYTHON-EDITION-/README.md

 # Image Compositing and Matting

-This project performs simple image compositing and artifact-based color correction using C++.
+This project performs simple image compositing and artifact-based color correction using opencv and numpy.
 It uses PNG input images to isolate and blend foreground and background regions, applying alpha matting logic for compositing.

 ## Example Output
 *foreground*